The Llandavel Colliery Cwm Valley.

 The Abertillery Boundary.

-The Llandavel Coal Level, farm and village, at this point was under the control of the Abertillery Local Board as it fell within the Abertillery boundary.
+The Llandavel Colliery, farm and village, at this point was under the control of the Abertillery Local Board as it fell within the Abertillery boundary.

 The Boundary Change.

-In 1892 after a two year boundary change battle, the Abertillery Local Board conceded the Llandavel Area to the Ebbw Vale Board, the latter took control and gained the land.
+In 1892 after a two year boundary change battle, the Abertillery Local Board conceded the Llandavel Area to the Ebbw Vale Local Board, the latter took control and gained the land at Llandavel.
 (Full story on the Marine Colliery page).

 Messrs James and Emanuel.

 In 1884 the the Llandavel Colliery was combined with the Arral Level and taken over by Messrs James and Emanuel with the manager being Mr Thomas F. Salt later owner of the Rhiw Colbren Coal Levels at Abertillery.